Legit-Labs/legitify/docs/policies/github/repository/ghas_dependency_review_not_enabled.md

 ### Description
 Enable GitHub Advanced Security dependency review to avoid introducing new vulnerabilities

-### Threat Example(s)
-A user can add dependencies to vulnerable third-party dependencies therefore introducing vulnerabilities to your application.

 ### Remediation
 1. Make sure you have admin permissions